Witness (Katy Perry album): Development

 Following the release of her fourth album Prism in 2013 and the end of the Prismatic World Tour in October 2015, Katy Perry told The New York Times in February 2016 that she was in the "research and development phase" of a new album.
 She decided to take a hiatus after the tour concluded to "give my mental health a break" before starting to write new songs the following June.
 Perry felt "refreshed" after the hiatus, and had over 40 tracks "in progress" before the year ended.
 In August, the singer stated that she aspired to make material "that connects and relates and inspires" and told Ryan Seacrest that she was "not rushing" her fifth album, adding "I'm just having a lot of fun, but experimenting and trying different producers, and different collaborators, and different styles."
 The album marked a departure from long time producer and co-writer Dr. Luke.
 In February 2017, Perry stated that the album was "definitely a new era for me" and "an era of purposeful pop" she was proud of.
 Later that month, she told Capital FM that "I've got something swirling, but I think I want to put out some songs first before I give them the full meal."
 The following May, Perry revealed to Entertainment Weekly that the album would include 15 of the 40 songs she wrote for it, and described the record as "fun and dance-y and dark and light."

+The album was partially inspired by Hillary Clinton's loss in the 2016 United States presidential election.
+Perry, a vocal supporter of Clinton, claimed "I was definitely not okay [after the election].
+I couldn't write a happy-go-lucky song.
+I wasn't in that place but I also don't want to preach to people because I'm not that person either.
+I want to empower people and lift people up."
+Perry had previously performed at Clinton's 2016 presidential campaign in Philadelphia.